ShabuShabu/Belay/README.md

 })
 ```

-Basically, it's however you want to name the prop that holds your model, suffixed by `Model`, `Collection` or `Paginator`.
+Basically, it's however you want to name the prop that holds your resource, suffixed by `Model`, `Collection` or `Paginator`.
 In the case above, the model will then be available as `this.page`, the collection as `this.categories` and the paginator as `this.tags`.
-It is your responsibility to ensure that the property does not clash with another prop.
+It is your responsibility to ensure that the properties do not clash with another prop.

 ## :bangbang: Caveats